LisaFC/tech-doc-hugo-theme/content/en/docs/theme-documentation/_index.md

 #### blocks/lead

-The **blocks/lead** block shortcode is a simple lead/title block with centered text and a arrow down pointing to the next section.
+The **blocks/lead** block shortcode is a simple lead/title block with centred text and an arrow down pointing to the next section.

 ```go-html-template
 {{%/* blocks/lead color="dark" */%}}